The new financial year has arrived, bringing significant changes to Australian taxation & payroll.

 Individual Income Tax Rates

-The Fair Work Commission has announced a 1.75% increase to the minimum wage.
-The increase will apply from the first full pay period starting on or after 1 July 2020.
+The Fair Work Commission has announced a 2.5% increase to the national minimum wage.
+The increase will apply from the first full pay period starting on or after the 1st of July 2021.

-The increase of minimum wages will also apply to Modern Award, but on 3 different dates:
+The increase of minimum wages will also apply to Modern Award, but at 3 different dates.

 Refer to this link to check which group applies to your company award to commence the new minimum wages.